 Photo Source: SandAtlas

 Throughout the 19th century, experts believed that deposits of manganese were responsible for the purple tones that set amethysts apart from other quartz crystals.
-After the later discovery that heat alters the color of the crystals, chemists and physicists began searching for a new explanation for the purple hues.
+The later discovery that heat alters the color of the crystals sent chemists and physicists on a search for a new explanation.
 Scientists now report that iron deposits situated in specific locations within the crystal structure provide the key to their color.

 Read More About Amethysts

 1. Oldershaw, Cally.
 Firefly Guide to Gems.
 Ontario: Firefly Books Unlimited, 2003, 154-55.

 2. "Amethyst Mineral Information."
 Gem & Mineral Miners, Inc. Last updated November 5, 2011.
 Accessed May 21, 2012. http://www.mineralminers.com/html/ameminfo.htm.

 3. Rolph, Jolyon, and Ida Chau.
 "Amethyst."
 Mindat.
 Accessed May 21, 2012. http://www.mindat.org/min-198.html.